 The parenchymatous organs provide the most important processes of metabolism in the body (gas exchange, secretion of enzymes and hormones, detoxification, and so on).

-The sphinters of the biliary system regulating the passage of bile and preventing its back flow include the following ones: Lutkens` sphincter is formed by the circular muscle fibres at the place where the cystic duct enters the gallbladder; Mirizzi`s sphincter is formed by the circular muscle fibres at the place just after the joining of the cystic and common hepatic ducts; Oddi`s sphincter includes three sphincters: the sphincter of the pancreatic duct, the sphincter of the common bile duct and the sphincter of the hepatopancreatic ampulla.
+The sphinters of the biliary system regulating the passage of bile and preventing its back flow include the following ones: Lutkens` sphincter which is formed by the circular muscle fibres at the place where the cystic duct enters the gallbladder; Mirizzi`s sphincter which is formed by the circular muscle fibres at the place just after the joining of the cystic and common hepatic ducts; Oddi`s sphincter includes three sphincters: the sphincter of the pancreatic duct, the sphincter of the common bile duct and the sphincter of the hepatopancreatic ampulla.

 The total square of the peritoneum is from 17000 to 20400 cm2 (approximately equal to the square of the skin).
 In normal the peritoneal surface is smooth, shine and moistened with serous fluid.
 The peritoneum contains mesothelial cells with microvilli, which form the mesothelium, a kind of covering epithelium; it produces and absorbs serous fluid (its normal volume is 20-25 ml).
 The mesothelium prevents adhesion between the abdominal organs.
 If the mesothelium is injured, intra-abdominal adhesions occur.